nongiach/QuicKeepass/README.md

 ## Warning
 QuicKeepass is not a replacement to Keepass it only wraps Keepass to allow you to efficiently paste your passwords on Linux.

+## New features?
+* Tell me what you need :)
+* Maybe we will remember the required password using the windows title..

 ----
 By [@chaignc][] [#HexpressoTeam][hexpresso].